This information will help you care for yourself after your myringotomy with tube placement.

 After Your Procedure

-- You may have mild discomfort 1 to 2 days after your procedure.
+- You may have some discomfort 1 to 2 days after your procedure.
 To relieve any discomfort, take 1 to 2 tablets of acetaminophen (Tylenol®) every 4 to 6 hours.
 If the acetaminophen doesn’t help, call your doctor.

 - It may take a few days for your hearing to improve.